machoo-l/machoo-l.github.io/content/posts/10 cbc love and responsibility 1.md

 author: Matthew
 toc: false
 draft: false
-tags: [Ethics, Love and Responsibility, Theology, JPII]
+tags: [Ethics, Love and Responsibility, Theology]
 categories: []
 ---
 The world is composed of subjects and objects.
 A subject is an entity